quicwg/base-drafts/draft-ietf-quic-http.md

 each direction.

-Aside from the connection control stream, the beginning of each stream starts with a short stream header.
+Aside from the connection control stream, the beginning of each stream starts with a short stream header ({{stream-header}}).
 This stream header is used to identify the type of stream and to link the stream to another stream as necessary.
-See
-{{stream-header}} for more details on the stream header.

 \[Editor's Note: the following is clearly busted.
 Requests and responses can't reliably be cancelled as a result of this change.
 We will need QPACK/QCRAM for